 On applying to become a member of AIA, you agree to be bound by the AIA Constitutional Documents, and observe all the provisions of the Memorandum and Articles of Association, Bye-Laws, Rules and Regulations of the AIA for the time being in force.
-The Constitional Documents can be downloaded from the Related Documents panel on the right of this page and you should ensure that you have the most recent edition.
+The Constitional Documents can be downloaded from AIA's website and you should ensure that you have the most recent edition.

 CODE OF ETHICS

 AIA has adopted the International Federation of Accountants (IFAC) Code of Ethics for Professional Accountants, and in agreement with IFAC, as an AIA member you are bound by the Constitution to observe this Code.
 The Code is updated on an annual basis and you should ensure that you have read the most recent version, it can also be downloaded from the Related Documents panel.

 Continuing Professional Development (CPD) is beneficial for you as an individual, as well as to the accountancy profession as a whole, as it offers an assurance to the public that you are up-to-date with the latest industry developments and innovations.
 CPD is mandatory for all AIA members and you are required to submit an annual declaration in October each year confirming that you have complete the requisite number of CPD units.
 The CPD Guidelines can be downloaded from My AIA.